Russo-Ukrainian war: Static war

-US and international officials continued to report the active presence of Russian military in eastern Ukraine, including in the Debaltseve area.
+US and international officials continued to report the active presence of the Russian military in eastern Ukraine, including in the Debaltseve area.
 In 2015, Russian separatist forces were estimated to number around 36,000 troops (compared to 34,000 Ukrainian), of whom 8,500–10,000 were Russian soldiers.
 Additionally, around 1,000 GRU troops were operating in the area.
 Another 2015 estimate held that Ukrainian forces outnumbered Russian forces 40,000 to 20,000.
-In 2017, on average one Ukrainian soldier died in combat every three days, with an estimated 6,000 Russian and 40,000 separatist troops in the region.
+In 2017, on average, one Ukrainian soldier died in combat every three days, with an estimated 6,000 Russian and 40,000 separatist troops in the region.